-To activate either a named variant configuration or the global workspace configuration, select the corresponding entry from the Configurations tab and click Activate Configuration.
+To activate either a named variant configuration or the temporary configuration present in the base workspace or data dictionary, select the corresponding entry from the Configurations tab and click Activate Configuration.

 The operation validates the configuration and applies the selected configuration to the model.
-Activation also pushes control variables in the configuration to the global workspace of the model.
+Activation also pushes control variables in the configuration to the base workspace or data dictionary used by the model.